marcosouza93/quake-log-parser/README.md

 mvn clean test
 ```

-At the final will be generated a report like this one:
+At the final will be generated a report on the path "target/site/jacoco/index.html" like this one:

 ```
 [IMAGE]